zackvega1/BLDC-BalanceMbot/README.md

 **BLDC-BalanceBot** is a project for a two-wheeled self-balancing robot powered by brushless DC (BLDC) motors.
 This repository is built as an abstraction and modification of the BLDC motor drivers originally developed in [BLDCMotorDriver](https://github.com/zackvega1/BLDCMotorDriver) by Zack Vega, Clayton Elwell, and Ted Ivanac.

 The project leverages a custom-designed MBOT, created and fabricated by Zack Vega and Andrew Rodriguez.
-By modifying the default SimpleFOC motor drivers, this system integrates an IMU (Inertial Measurement Unit) with a Raspberry Pi Pico to maintain balance and control velocity through a double-nested PID control loop.
+By modifying the default SimpleFOC motor drivers, an integrated IMU, and two BLDC motors, this system effectively maintains balance and control velocity through a double-nested PID control loop.

 ## Features